d9pouces/Moneta/doc/source/configuration.rst

   [server]
   processes = 2
-  	# The number of Gunicorn processes for handling requests.
+  	# The number of web server processes for handling requests.
   threads = 2
-  	# The number of Gunicorn threads for handling requests.
+  	# The number of web server threads for handling requests.
   timeout = 30
-  	# Workers silent for more than this many seconds are killed and restarted.
+  	# Web workers silent for more than this many seconds are killed and restarted.

   [sessions]
   db = 3